ytti/oxidized/README.md

 ### Running with Docker

-Currently, Docker Hub automatcally builds the master branch as [oxidized/oxidized](https://hub.docker.com/r/oxidized/oxidized/), you can make use of this container or build your own.
+Currently, Docker Hub automatically builds the master branch as [oxidized/oxidized](https://hub.docker.com/r/oxidized/oxidized/), you can make use of this container or build your own.

 To build your own, clone git repo: